solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 10. Their downstream reports are used by many users, which often means the same query is being executed repeatedly against data that does not change that often.
 What can WWI to improve the performance of these types of queries?
 How does this approach work when the underlying data changes?

     - They should consider result-set caching.
-    - Cache the results of a query in provisioned Azure Synapse SQL pool storage.
+    - Cache the results of a query in provisioned Azure Synapse SQL Pool storage.
 This enables interactive response times for repetitive queries against tables with infrequent data changes.
-    - The result-set cache persists even if the provisioned Azure Synapse SQL is paused and resumed later.
+    - The result-set cache persists even if the Azure Synapse SQL Pool is paused and resumed later.
     - Query cache is invalidated and refreshed when underlying table data or query code changes.
     - Result cache is evicted regularly based on a time-aware least recently used algorithm (TLRU).